chickendude/BasqueStudy/README.md

 Some small scripts written in Python 3 to help me learn Euskara.

 ## VerbPractice
-Currently just supports present and past tense of NOR-NORI verbs.
-Prompts you with NOR and NORI, then shows you the answer.
+Currently supports present and past tense of the NOR-NORI auxiliary as well as some NOR verbs (joan, etorri, ibili, egon).
+Prompts you with the corresponding galdegaia(k) and corrects you if your answer is incorrect.